How-to's and Support

 Testing Code Examples

-Aside from API documentation, I hope you also have a series of tutorials that helps users assemble the API components into something useful.
+Aside from API documentation, I hope you also have a series of tutorials that help users assemble the API components into something useful.
 These will frequently contain snippets of code that readers follow.
 How many times have you tried one that didn't work?

 Automatically testing these snippets is a fantastic idea, but it's unfortunately hard to do.
 This is due to the nature of a code snippet; it's an abstract extraction of an application, so how can you test it with no context?